 No. There are two main reasons why this is not a worry.
 First, the Golden Retriever is one of the best breeds in the world at social interaction and bonding with humans.
-Many people say Goldens are loyal to their owners but the truth is they are loyal to the human race!
-Goldens should never be thought of as a true watch dog because they will bond with strangers naturally.
+Many people say that Goldens are loyal to their owners, but the truth is that they are loyal to the human race!
+Goldens should never be thought of as true watchdogs because they will bond with strangers naturally.

-Secondly, one of our four Pillars in The Puppy Training Institute is socialization.
-We take our puppies on weekly field trips, and introduce them to various children, teens and adults often on and off our property.
-They are trained not to be afraid of strangers and to be comfortable in new surroundings.
+Secondly, one of the four pillars of our Puppy Training Institute is socialization.
+We take our puppies on weekly field trips and regularly introduce them to various children, teens and adults – both on and off of our property.
+They are trained to be fearless of strangers and to be comfortable in new surroundings.
 You can read more details HERE.
-We have never had a client complain their trained puppy did not bond with them.
+We have never had a client complain that their trained puppy did not bond with them.

 Yes.
 Our dogs are dual registered with the American Kennel Club and the Kennel Club in their country of origin.
 Information about the AKC can be found on their website.
 Recherche Goldens recommends only purchasing a pup that is AKC registered.
 Many other North American registries do not conform to the high level of standards upheld by the AKC.

 Buyers receive a copy of their limited registration AKC paperwork when they pick up their puppy.
 The final copy will be mailed to the buyer after we receive proof of spay/neuter.
 Each of our adult Goldens have had their DNA profile completed with the AKC.
 This may be seen on each individual dog’s webpage.